Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Evaluation

-In other words, these axioms generate the value of $f$ on all values of ${x_1, \dots, x_n}$ that has been identified as relevant (i.e., they occur in facts with the $\D$ predicate, which is the case whenever they occur in relational facts).
-This is a considerable source of overhead, particularly when the relevant terms are deep.
-At present, it is not clear to us whether such an enumeration can be avoided.
+At present, it is not clear whether this inefficiency can be avoided.
 The chase for second-order dependencies by \citet{DBLP:journals/corr/abs-1106-3745} uses a similar step: it enumerates the domain of the Herbrand universe up to a depth that is determined in advance from the graph used to ensure that the input is weakly acyclic.
 Our approach is somewhat more efficient in that facts with the $\fnpred{f}$ predicates are produced `on demand' (i.e., only for the relevant terms).

+Nevertheless, our results show that efficient goal-driven query answering over generalised second-order dependencies is feasible and can lead to considerable efficiency gains in practice.